apptainer/singularity-admindocs/security.rst

 With a new development to SIF, the root file system that resides in the squashFS partition of SIF can be encrypted, rendering it's contents inaccessible without a secret.
-This feature will make it necessary for users to have a password in order to run the containers.
+This feature will make it necessary for users to provide a password or key file to run the container.
 It also ensures that no other user on the system will be able to look at your container files.
 Since it is all encrypted, it can defend from intruders manipulating the image while in transit.

 Unlike other container platforms where the build step requires a number of layers to be read and written into another layer